ShaojieJiang/FACE/README.md

 # FACE

-This directory contains the PyTorch implementation of the models proposed in paper **Improving Neural Response Diversity with Frequency-Aware Cross-Entropy Loss**, together with the data used for experiments.
+This repo contains the official implementation of the models proposed in paper **Improving Neural Response Diversity with Frequency-Aware Cross-Entropy Loss**, together with the data used for experiments.

 ## Requirements